lightster/.dotfiles/README.md

 General settings:

-- Uncheck "External disks" under "Show these items on the desktop"
+- Under "Show these items on the desktop," uncheck everything
 - New Finder windows show: lightster

 Sidebar settings: